-While important to many actors in the commercial and conservation sectors, the FishSource website was cumbersome and complex, making it hard to expand its audience beyond the current users.
+While important to many actors in the commercial and conservation sectors, the FishSource website was cumbersome and complex, making it hard to grow its audience beyond the current users.

-I conducted interviews and working sessions with industry partners, academia, and internal staff across the globe.
-In order to dig deeper and uncover pieces of information that may not have surfaced in conversation I used the screenshare feature on Skype to observe users as they went through their normal actions.
+Together with Zago’s strategist, I conducted extensive stakeholder interviews and working sessions with the client, industry partners, academia, and internal staff across the globe.
+In order to dig deeper and uncover pieces of information that may not have surfaced in conversation I used the screenshare feature on Skype to observe users as they navigated the database.
 The complexity of the content structure and the scientific language were significant barriers, in particular for new users.

-After familiarizing myself with the terminology, the most daunting task was learning the existing information structure of the data.
+After familiarizing myself with the terminology of the fishery industry, the most daunting task was to learn the existing information structure of the data.
 I deeply identified with the hurdles new users were facing!

 Many Fishery Profiles in the database include so-called “nested profiles.”
 We needed to clearly display the relationship between the general profile and all the fisheries within it, and make sure the data was visible.
 I chose one of the more complex profiles featured on the site to tackle the profile page’s information architecture.
 Say hello to the Bigeye Tuna and its 23 (!) nested fishery profiles:

 How to clearly navigate that data became one of the main issues to address.

 Meanwhile, I introduced a sticky vertical navigation to give the user a sense of organization and content structure, and make it easy to jump to a desired section.
 I also involved the visual designer in the early stages, so that we could consider iconography and color as supporting elements almost immediately.